DIY Grim Reaper Costume

 - sewing machine

-Pull the sleeve out through the hole and sew the edges right sides together.
+Push the sleeves in place.
+Grab the sleeve hem sleeve allowance through the hole and sew the sleeve ends together.
 Do the same to the other sleeve.

 To make the scythe gather your supplies.
 I had an old broken broom to reuse for the long stick I just had to removed the broken brush at the end.